Can I add navigation to my car?

 Does car navigation cost monthly?

 Navigation systems that do not come standard in a vehicle may involve a one-time fee for purchase as well as the cost for installation.
-The same is true when you have installed an aftermarket system or purchased as a portable system.
+The same is true when you have installed an aftermarket car safety system or purchased as a portable system.

 However, once you purchase a car navigation system, there is no monthly fee to use it.
 The U.S. government owns the GNSS on which GPS navigation systems rely, so there is no monthly charge for using it.
 Some older systems required users to pay for software updates to display new roads and landmark information, but modern systems typically update automatically.